The American mink (Neovison vison) is a semi-aquatic mustelid. It is a non-native and invasive species in the Czech Republic.

 STATUS AND PROTECTION

 As an introduced species, American mink represents a potential danger to the original fauna of Europe’s small and medium vertebrates.
 In a number of studies, the relationship of American mink to potential competitors and prey has been investigated.
 Firstly, the American mink is a major threat to the critically endangered European mink (Mustela lutreola), and also affects the population of the European polecat (Mustela putorius) as it is a direct competitor for food and habitat.
-As a food opportunist, it also affects many species of its prey, such as the European water vole (Arvicola terrestris), a number of waterfowl and birds nesting on islands like terns and seagulls.
-It also has a reported negative effect on the Stone crayfish (Austropotamobius torrentium) and the Water snake (Natrix tessellate).
+It also affects numbers of its prey species such as the European water vole (Arvicola terrestris), a number of waterfowl and birds nesting on islands like terns and seagulls.
+It also has a reported negative effect on stone crayfish (Austropotamobius torrentium) and dice snakes (Natrix tessellata).

 You can read more about the American mink in our publications page here.

-We are engaged in a long-term project with the American mink.
-You can find out more information on our projects page here.
+You can find out more information about our American mink projects here.